mdibl/pipeline-prep/doc.md

  * tools
  * data_sources

+### The Data Sources Directory

+Each data source is config file (tool.cfg) under data_sources/  - Each config file contains the following global environment variables:
+  1) DATASETS - Mapping between each dataset and its file format
+  2) GENOME - AN ARRAY of the names of datasets that are genomic (the whole genome) - used as a flag for indexing options
+  3) DATA_SOURCE - name of the data source
+  4) ORGANISMS - list of organism as provived (datasets are stored by organisms)
+  5) and more

 ### The Tools Directory

 Each tool is a directory under tools  and each directory contains the following files: